Caffe1neAdd1ct/zvps-blog/_posts/2015-05-11-xen-blkback-mappings-for-ionice.markdown

 ### Sample run though to limit domu swap partition

-Use `iotop -o -a` to find the blkback processes with two named the same using a lot of read / write I\O:
+Use `iotop` to find the blkback processes with two named the same using a lot of read / write I\O:

  * `iotop -o -a`